Music Education Courses

 May be repeated for credit.

-Prerequisite: MED 110 and permission.
+Prerequisite: MED 110 and permission of instructor.

 MED 330.
 Woodwind Techniques.
 A study of the woodwind family.